semanticarts/gist/docs/model_documentation/AddressGuidance.md

 # New Patterns for Using gist:Address

 In gist v13.0.0, we introduced a new paradigm for modeling addresses.
-The new method is both more accurate and more expressive.
+The new model is both more accurate and more expressive.

 ## Background

 As recently as gist 12.1.0, we had five subclasses of gist:Address:

-- gist:ElectronicMessageAddress
+- `gist:ElectronicMessageAddress`
-- gist:EmailAddress
+- `gist:EmailAddress`
-- gist:PostalAddress
+- `gist:PostalAddress`
-- gist:StreetAddress
+- `gist:StreetAddress`
-- gist:TelephoneNumber .
+- `gist:TelephoneNumber`

 And we had two properties specifically aimed at addresses:

-- gist:hasAddress
+- `gist:hasAddress`
-- gist:hasCommunicationAddress
+- `gist:hasCommunicationAddress`

 But these classes and properties pre-dated our adoption of the "category" paradigm.
 Further, it is not always possible to know at the time of minting the instances what _kind_ of address is being represented.
 Is it a Postal Address or a Street Address?
 If it is both, with what midfix should the IRI be minted?